TheThingsNetwork/docs/_content/lorawan/index.md

 + LoRaWAN has official regional specifications, called **Regional Parameters**, that you can download from the [LoRa Alliance website](https://lora-alliance.org/lorawan-for-developers).

 + These LoRaWAN regional specifications do not specify everything either.
-Indeed, they only cover a global region and do not account for specific sub-regional restrictions.
+They only cover a region by specifying the common denominator.
 For example, the LoRaWAN regional parameters for Asia only specify a common subset of channels - but there are variations between regulations in Asian countries.
 Furthermore, each network server operator is free to select additional parameters, such as additional emission channels.
 We call these parameters **Frequency Plans**.
 For The Things Network, they are defined in [this GitHub repository](https://github.com/TheThingsNetwork/gateway-conf).

 ## EU 863-870 MHz and Duty Cycle